JernoBeuker/SRpract/README.md

 For the program to run, it is imperative to make a .env file with the following global variables: 'KEY' and 'REALM'.
 The realm variable makes the realm that connects the program to the robot.
 The key is an access key to the Gemini API, which is needed for the robot to engage in conversation.

 ## Runing the code
-To run the code for the final project, go to the main folder 'Final_Project', go to the final project folder (cd Final_Project), and type in the command: 'python3 main.py'
+To run the code for the final project, go to the final project folder (cd Final_Project), and type in the command: 'python3 main.py'